iptch/2024-fall-architectural-katas/README.md

 The [Diversity Cyber Council](https://www.diversitycybercouncil.com/) is a Non-Profit that helps under-represented demographics in the tech-industry with education, staffing and training opportunities.

-The *ClearView* program aims to harness AI to facilitate matches between candidates and open roles using anonymized resumes.
+The *ClearView* program aims to harness AI to facilitate matches between job candidates and open roles using anonymized resumes.

 **Key Objectives:**